15 Different Types of Crickets

 #1 – African Cricket, AKA Parktown Prawn (Libanasidus vittatus)

-Native to South Africa and nearby areas, this species of king cricket is nearly 2.4 inches long and have peculiar tusks on their mandibles.
+Native to South Africa and nearby areas, this species of king cricket is nearly 2.4 inches long and has peculiar tusks on its mandibles.
 While considered a pest in homes, they’re quite welcome in gardens where they feast upon moth larvae, slugs, and snails.
 They also attract a number of insectivore predators.

 However, they will also munch on pet food, pet droppings, fallen fruit, carrion, and even wood (although they can’t actually digest the wood).
+This has led the African Cricket to have quite the duplicitous reputation.

 #2 – Australian Field Cricket (Teleogryllus oceanicus)